 - 2:1 honours degree in a biomedical or health science related subject (e.g. biomedical science, biochemistry, anatomy, physiology, healthcare science, pharmacy, audiology, nursing, midwifery and physiotherapy).

 - All applicants should hold GCSE qualifications in Maths and English at grade B or equivalent.
 Applicants with equivalent or non-standard qualifications will be considered on an individual basis.

-- Applications would be welcomed from serving or ex members of Armed forces including those that have served in Nursing/Allied health roles.
-Along with Medical support roles such as: Combat Medical Technicians/ Medical Assistants who would be considered on a case for case basis and entry the PA programme would follow a suitable period of foundation study.
+- Applications would be welcomed from serving or ex members of Armed forces including those that have served in Nursing / Allied health roles, along with Medical support roles such as: Combat Medical Technicians / Medical Assistants who would be considered on a case by case basis and to entry the PA programme would follow a suitable period of foundation study.

 - Where English is not offered as a first language, applicants are required to achieve a minimum IELTS score no less than 7.5 (no less than 7 in any sub-set).